alexpeattie/syntect-wasm-demo/README.md

 # `syntect` Wasm demo

-A little demo of [`syntect`](https://github.com/trishume/syntect), cross-compiled to WebAssembly and running in the browser.
+A little demo of [`syntect`](https://github.com/trishume/syntect), compiled to WebAssembly and running in the browser.

 https://syntect-wasm-demo.alexpeattie.com/